alexandrehorst/alexandrehorst/customer management system/README.md

 6) Executar o código: python "consultorio_v6.py"

 To run the code, you need the following (using the Anaconda prompt):
+* For automatic email sending, you'll need to create a Gmail application password and enter a valid Gmail account on line 134.
+* To include, read, modify, or delete appointments using the Google Calendar API, you need to follow the actions described at https://developers.google.com/calendar/api/quickstart/python.
+* Be cautious about the correct usage of JSON files.
+* In your Google account settings, you will need to create a project and enable API usage.
+* You need to install the google-auth module (pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib).

 1. Create the virtual environment in a specific directory: conda create -n <venv_name> python=3.6.1
 2. Activate the virtual environment: conda activate <venv_name>